 Thai cuisine utilises three main type of basil: Thai basil, holy basil, and lemon basil.
 A fourth less common basil is tree basil.
 The latter two are the most difficult to find outside of Thailand and the first in the list the most commonly available.
 Thais treat them as separate entities and so these basils are generally not interchangeable with each other.
-The fresher the leaves, the more you'll get out of them; the flavours will dull over time.
+The fresher the leaves, the more you'll get out of them; the flavours will dull over time (especially with regards to Lemon basil).

 Some Thai dishes that utilise Thai basil